 - Duration: Diploma 1 year – Extended Diploma 2 years

 Please note that all courses are subject to a minimum number in order to run

 About the course

-This course is designed to produce highly skilled, passionate and versatile young performers and artists.
-You will have the opportunity to develop your understanding of the demands of professional training in the performing arts industry in our purpose-built and modern dance and acting studios and theatre.
-It is for anyone who wants to study performing arts, acting, dance, musical theatre and production arts.
+If performing is more than just a passion, it’s a profession, then this course is designed for you.
+Your skills and knowledge will be enhanced.
+We aim to produce highly skilled, resilient, positive and versatile young performers and artists.
+You will have the opportunity to develop your understanding of the demands of professional training in the performing arts dance industry in our purpose-built and modern acting studios and 110 seated theatre.
+It is for anyone who wants to study dance, performing arts, musical theatre or even production arts.

 4 GCSEs at grade 4 or above, at least one of which should be in a performing arts subject, or an equivalent Level 2 qualification in a relevant subject.
 Music or dance grades of the appropriate level may also be considered as suitable entry qualifications.
 You will also need to pass an audition.

 Free to those aged 16-18.
 If you are aged 19+ you can apply for an Advanced Learner Loan.

 There is a range of financial support that you may be entitled to, including: Learner Support funds, grants and bursaries and employer support.

 Workshops and trips – up to £150 per year.
 Uniform – £50 (named t-shirt, joggers and hoodie with logo).

 Anyone who has a drive and desire to work in the performing or production arts industry!
 If performing is more than just a passion, it’s a profession, then this course is designed for you.
 We are your stepping stone towards university/vocational college, to study performing, choreographing, directing, theatrical arts, backstage production or technical theatre.
 You shall be auditioned to show you have a reasonable performance or production ability at interview.